dropdog/docs/docs/development.md

  - After exporting a DFeature check that there is **no dependency to itself**.
  - Use the current installation <Profile_machine_name> as Bundle name.
 Do not add DFeatures with the Default Features Bundle.
  - Each Content Type Feature (CTF) will package the CT fields, node form, related views, related blocks and user permissions.
- - Better add the "<Profile_name>" before each Feature name to avoid misconceptions with other modules and make it easier to search for a Feature.
+ - Better add the "[profile_machine_name]" before each Feature name to avoid misconceptions with other modules and make it easier to search for a Feature.

 ### Adding 3rd party libraries